alexpyzhianov/focus_sessions/README.md

 brew install ffmpeg
 ```

-3. Make `focusSession.sh` available everywhere
+3. Make `focusSession.sh` available everywhere (symlink it to any folder in your PATH)
 ```
-ln -s /Users/you/repos/focusSession.sh /Users/you/bin/focus
+ln -s /repo/focusSession.sh /folder/in/your/PATH/focus
 ```

-4. Use it
+4. Start your first session
 ```
-focus 60
+focus 25
 ```